blackears/parrotLipsync/README.md

 ### Installing the ParrotLipsync addon

-You can install the addon by
+You can install the addon by:
 * opening Blender's `Edit/Preferences` menu
 * opening the Addons section
 * clicking the Install button